stringydave/Exim-Email-Assistant/README.md

 I couldn't find any plugins for Thunderbird which would create / manage this file, so I hacked this little .hta file to do the job.
 It's pretty basic but hopefully will allow our users to manage their redirection and Out of Office needs.

-So the user can do:
+So the user can do one of:

-1. if the user enters an email address, then copy all inbound mail to that user
+* if the user enters an email address, then copy all inbound mail to that user
   * optionally don't send a copy to myself (though this code is commented out at present)
-1. allow the user to specify or edit an Out of Office (Vacation) message
+* allow the user to specify or edit an Out of Office (Vacation) message
-1. turn off both of the above
+* turn off both of the above

 Assumptions: